alexluong/gatsby-packages/README.md

 The idea is that to get Firebase to work in both client-side environment and SSR without any UX compromises, you have to take special care of the Firebase initialization.
 Thanks to React Hook, you can use `useFirebase` in a kinda-nice way.
 Without it, you'd have to constantly check whether `firebase` is initialized or not (if not, it's `null`).

-Here is a sample higher-order component `withFirebase` that you can write. `gatsby-plugin-firebase` does not export this helper component, but you can customize it as you wish:
+Here is a sample higher-order component `withFirebase` that you can write. `gatsby-plugin-firebase` does not export this helper component.

 ```jsx
 export const withFirebase = Component => props => (